 INTRODUCTION - REPORTING GUIDELINES AND HIGHLIGHTS 1

 TEXAS DEPARTMENT OF CRIMINAL JUSTICE 4

-Correctional Institutions Division 6
+Correctional Institutions Division

-Parole Division
+Parole Division 10

 Community Justice Assistance Division 11

 TEXAS YOUTH COMMISSION 14

 TEXAS JUVENILE PROBATION COMMISSION 17

 APPENDIX A: METHODS 20

 APPENDIX B: PROGRAM DESCRIPTIONS 23

 TEXAS DEPARTMENT OF CRIMINAL JUSTICE 24

 Correctional Institutions Division

 Parole Division 29

-Community Justice Assistance Division 32
+Community Justice Assistance Division

-TEXAS YOUTH COMMISSION
+TEXAS YOUTH COMMISSION 36

 TEXAS JUVENILE PROBATION COMMISSION

-APPENDIX C: COMPARISONS TO OTHER COST PER DAY FIGURES 40
+APPENDIX C: COMPARISON TO OTHER COST PER DAY FIGURES 40

-National Comparison
+National Comparison 41

-Texas Department of Criminal Justice

-Texas Youth Commission 45

-Texas Juvenile Probation Commission

-This Legislative Budget Board (LBB) report, Criminal Justice Uniform Cost, Fiscal Years 2003-2004, provides cost per day information for various adult and juvenile correctional operations, facilities, and programs for use in funding determinations and to provide a basis of comparison for the Seventy-ninth Legislative Session.
-On March 1, 2004, the Legislative Budget Board (LBB) established a Criminal Justice Data Analysis Team to assume certain projection and data analysis responsibilities that had previously been conducted by the Criminal Justice Policy Council (CJPC).
+This Legislative Budget Board (LBB) report, Criminal Justice Uniform Cost Report, Fiscal Years 2004-2006, provides cost per day information for various adult and juvenile correctional operations, facilities, and programs for use in funding determinations and to provide a basis of comparison for the Eightieth Legislative Session.

 One responsibility of the Criminal Justice Data Analysis Team is to calculate cost per day information.
 This report summarizes uniform cost information for programs, services, and facilities operated or contracted by the Texas Department of Criminal Justice (TDCJ), the Texas Youth Commission (TYC), and the Texas Juvenile Probation Commission (JPC).
-The appendices detail the methodology used for data collection and cost per day calculations; provide an overview of each agency's operations and programs; and provide comparisons to cost per day figures previously published by the CJPC in Mangos to Mangos: Comparing the Operational Costs of Juvenile and Adult Correctional Programs in Texas, 2003.
-Because there was a change in data collection and calculation methodologies, the reader should review notations carefully when making historical comparisons.
+The appendices detail the methodology used for data collection and cost per day calculations; provide an overview of each agency's operations and programs; and provide other comparisons to cost per day figures nationally.

-Texas Department of Criminal Justice The Texas Department of Criminal Justice's (TDCJ) mission is to provide public safety, promote positive change in offender behavior, reintegrate offenders into society, and assist victims of crime.
+Texas Department of Criminal Justice: The Texas Department of Criminal Justice's (TDCJ) mission is to provide public safety, promote positive change in offender behavior, reintegrate offenders into society, and assist victims of crime.
 TDCJ is organized into multiple divisions.
 Three of the agency's divisions carry out the majority of its responsibilities regarding supervision of adult offenders: the Correctional Institutions Division, the Parole Division, and the Community Justice Assistance Division.
 The Correctional Institutions Division (CID) manages and operates the adult correctional institutions.
 The Parole Division (PD) is responsible for processing offenders for release from prison onto parole or mandatory supervision and providing supervision and rehabilitative services to these offenders.
 The Community Justice Assistance Division (CJAD) addresses the goal of diverting offenders from traditional prison incarceration through the use of community supervision (adult probation) and other community-based programs.

-Texas Youth Commission The Texas Youth Commission's (TYC) mission is to protect the public by controlling unlawful acts by youth committed to agency-supervised facilities.
+Texas Youth Commission: The Texas Youth Commission's (TYC) mission is to protect the public by controlling unlawful acts by youth committed to agency-supervised facilities.
 Youth are confined under conditions that emphasize their positive development, accountability for their conduct, and discipline training.
 TYC operates both institutional and community-based residential programs for juvenile offenders and supervises youth after release.
-Additionally, TYC contracts with private sector providers for treatment secure facilities and community-based programs.
+Additionally, TYC contracts with private sector providers for treatment, secure facilities, and community-based programs.

-Texas Juvenile Probation Commission The Texas Juvenile Probation Commission's (JPC) mission is to work in partnership with local juvenile boards and their juvenile probation departments to provide a comprehensive range of community-based probation services that ensure public safety, offender accountability, and assistance to offenders in becoming productive, responsible, law-abiding citizens.
+Texas Juvenile Probation Commission: The Texas Juvenile Probation Commission's (JPC) mission is to work in partnership with local juvenile boards and their juvenile probation departments to provide a comprehensive range of community-based probation services that ensure public safety, offender accountability, and assistance to offenders in becoming productive, responsible, law-abiding citizens.
 The agency provides alternatives to the commitment of juveniles to the Texas Youth Commission by allocating financial aid to local juvenile boards for maintaining and improving probation services, maintaining uniform probation standards, and improving communications between state and local entities within the juvenile justice system.